 Description: This course focuses on theory and applications of artificial intelligence (AI) methods to geographic problems.
 Methods discussed include decision trees, fuzzy logic, neural networks (backpropagation, radial basis function, self-organizing maps), genetic algorithms and agent-based modeling.
 This course is exclusively for graduate students with relevant background.

 - Surveying for Engineers (4cr) ERE 371, Sample Syllabus

 Description: Many programs at ESF aim at training students in designing solutions to problems associated with managing and developing land resources.
 A basic tenet of this training is an ability to locate and quantify the resource(s) being managed or problem(s) being solved.
 In addition professionals involved with the design and construction of facilities must acquire knowledge of construction surveying principles and practices.
 ERE 371 introduces surveying for these and other tasks associated with engineering or construction management practice.

-Introduction to Global Positioning Systems (1cr) ERE 566, Syllabus
+- Introduction to Global Positioning Systems (1cr) ERE 566, Sample Syllabus

 Description: Global positioning systems (GPS) provide a means to collect location information for a variety of applications.
 This course provides an introduction to the theory and practice of performing GPS measurements.

-Introduction to Spatial Information (1cr) ERE 553, Syllabus
+- Introduction to Spatial Information (1cr) ERE 553, Sample Syllabus

 Description: Many courses at ESF require a fundamental background in spatial information.
 This course introduces basic spatial terminology and methods for determining and expressing position.
 The course also considers accuracy and precision in the context of horizontal measurements and explores issues with subsequent use of these measurements for producing maps and performing analysis.